Sneha-Raj05/WanderLust/README.md

 | *Env *      | Managed using dotenv package                                                |

 ## TO RUN THE SERVER
--Write on the terminal = "node app.js"
+-Write on the terminal = node app.js
 ## Visit : http://localhost:3000/listings

 ## Images Related to the Project